haxpor/Potatso/README.md

 ## Acknowlegements

-We use the following services or open-sourced libraries.
+We use the following services or open-source libraries.
 So we'd like show them highest respect and thank for bringing those great projects:

 Services: